rsc-demo/ImplementationDocs/Classroom.md

 This document will have information about the Classroom Structure.

 ## Important Notes
 1. Teachers and admin must be owners on the organization.
+The classrooms pull their permissions from the organization it is associated with.
 2. The organization where student repos will be stored should have strict permissions.
 3. Classrooms can be archived. *Need to determine archival process.*